Supply Planning using Linear Programming with Python

 Result

-The model takes the cheapest route for Inbound by linking P2 with D1 (resp.
-P1 with D2).
+The model takes the cheapest route for Inbound by linking P2 to D1 (resp., P1 to D2).

-As we expected, more than 90% of the outbound flow goes through D1 to minimize outbound costs to minimize Outbound Costs.
+As expected, more than 90% of outbound traffic passes through D1 to minimise outbound costs.

 Conclusion